renmans/cyclone/README.md

 # cyclone
-A Set of Firmware for the FPGA (Cyclone III)
+Hardware solution elimination of contact bounce on the FPGA